SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * `ucrnarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "unclassified county roads" or similar.
 * `boatwide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "byway open to all traffic" or similar.
 * `boatnarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "byway open to all traffic" or similar.
+* `goodrbywide`.
+Used for service roads, tracks or paths >= 2m wide with a designation of "restricted byway" or similar, with a "good" surface.
 * `rbywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "restricted byway" or similar.
+* `goodrbynarrow`.
+Used for service roads, tracks or paths < 2m wide with a designation of "restricted byway" or similar, with a "good" surface.
 * `rbynarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "restricted byway" or similar.
 * `goodbridlewaywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "public bridleway" or similar, with a "good" surface.
 * `bridlewaywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "public bridleway" or similar.